-Students who transfer into Siena with 24 or more credits do not take First Year Seminar sequence 100 and 101 but will fulfill this requirement by using any two other core courses (3 credits each from any two areas).
-Students who transfer in the spring semester with fewer than 24 credits will take First Year Seminar 101 in the

-Spring semester, but will not take First Year Seminar 100 the following fall.
+Students who transfer into Siena with 24 or more credits do not take First Year Seminar sequence 100 and 101 but will fulfill this requirement by using any two other core courses (3 credits each from any two core disciplinary areas).
+Students who transfer in the spring semester with fewer than 24 credits will take First Year Seminar 101 in the Spring semester, but will not take First Year Seminar 100 the following fall.
 Instead, they will substitute any other core course.

 Transfer students must earn a minimum of 45 semester hours and complete at least half of the major field at Siena to earn a degree at Siena.
-All departmental and general core curriculum requirements must be completed at Siena.